ryantd42/NY-Legislative-Git/2023/S7503B-2023/bill.md

   ___________

- Introduced  by  Sen.  CLEARE -- read twice and ordered printed, and when printed to be committed to the Committee on Consumer Protection
+ Introduced  by  Sen.  CLEARE -- read twice and ordered printed, and when printed to be committed to the Committee  on  Consumer  Protection  -- recommitted to the Committee on Consumer Protection in accordance with Senate  Rule  6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the general  business  law,  in  relation  to  requiring retailers  of  bicycles with electric assist and electric batteries to provide customers with an operating manual;  and  to  amend  the  real property law, in relation to requiring residential leases to contain a lease  rider  indicating  that the tenant agrees to not use electrical outlets for charging of electric batteries in such leased residence
+ AN ACT to amend the general  business  law,  in  relation  to  requiring retailers  of  bicycles with electric assist and electric batteries to provide customers with an operating manual

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: